TheCandidStartup/TheCandidStartup.github.io/_drafts/asynchronous-spreadsheet-data.md

     .andTee(() => { ...
 ```

-* The user experience is horrible
+My suspicions were justified.
+The user experience is horrible.

-* Committing a change with `Tab` or `Enter` looks like nothing is happening.
-Automatic reaction is to press the key again, which results in a conflict error.
+When you commit a change with `Tab` or `Enter` it looks like nothing has happened.
+You're still in edit mode, there's no sign that the change has been applied.
+The automatic reaction is to press the key again.
+Unfortunately, if you do that, you get a conflict error.
+The entry has been added to the log, but the in-memory representation in `EventSourcedSpreadsheetData` hasn't been updated yet.
+Until it has, you'll get errors.

+{% include candid-image.html src="/assets/images/infinisheet/async-error.png" alt="Conflict error after pressing Enter twice" %}

-* Next instinct is to get unstuck by double clicking on another cell.
-Seems back to normal, you can even start making changes, which fail if you try to commit them.
+You appear to be stuck.
+The next automatic reaction is to get yourself unstuck by double clicking on another cell.
+The error is cleared, everything seems to be back to normal, but of course any change you try to make keeps failing.

-* Eventually the promise resolves, the original change appears and the focus cell jumps to the next cell after the one you originally edited.
+Eventually the initial change completes, the spreadsheet updates to show the change and the post commit logic runs.
+The focus cell jumps to the next cell after the one you originally edited.

-* It's a mess.
+It's a mess.

-# Asynchronous React
+# Next Steps

-* Standard React model event -> state update -> render.
-Film strip analogy and image.
-* State updates often described as async because you don't see the effect until render time.
-Yet another form of asynchronous API.
-* Event handler always runs in context of what was last rendered.
-Any updates to state result in a render which also generates a new set of event handlers with updated bound state.
-* Doesn't work with promises.
-May complete many state updates and renders later.
-Completely different context.
-Completion code tries to clean up for exiting edit mode.
-May not be in edit mode anymore.
-May have a completely different cell focused.
-Maybe opened a different data source.
-* Any React app which interacts with a remote backend will run into this.
-What's the canonical way of dealing with asynchronous behavior?
-* [Fetching data](https://react.dev/learn/synchronizing-with-effects#fetching-data) during rendering, `useEffect` cleanup to avoid race conditions.
-Lifetime of async request tied to next frame in film strip.
-I also found a [helpful blog post](https://www.developerway.com/posts/fetching-in-react-lost-promises) that covers this ground in more detail.
-* Nothing in main docs for case when you're using an async call to modify backend data, then if successful modifying state to match.
-* React 19 has some new features to better support async actions.
-Helpfully [starts off](https://react.dev/blog/2024/12/05/react-19#actions) with description of current best practice.
-The new features don't provide any radical changes, just slightly nicer and more concise ways to implement the existing idioms.
-* Basic approach is to set some state, for example `isPending`, when creating the asynchronous request.
-Then clear it when the request completes.
-While `isPending` is true, disable the parts of the UI that depend on the pending data.
-For example, I could disable the edit fields in the spreadsheet and prevent changes of selected cell.
-* Can make the application feel laggy and unpleasant to use.
-Alternative is to optimistically update the state, assuming the request will succeed.
-If the request eventually fails, put the state back the way it was and report the error as if you'd never shown the change.
-* Still need the `isPending` state.
-If you value your sanity, you'll prevent the user from committing another change while the previous is still pending and might need rolling back.
-The idea is to cover a bit of lag, not to provide a complete offline editing and reconciliation system.
-* Which is the next place you could go, and where I want to get to eventually.
-That's not something I'm going to hack into my spreadsheet front end component.
-The idea there is to persistent changes to a local event log, e.g. in local storage, then synchronize them with a backend event log when network connectivity allows.
-With a whole sub-system to tell the user which of their changes have been rejected due to conflicting edits.
+I've got all sorts of ideas of things I could do, but no real sense for what would work best.
+It's time for some more research.
+How do other React apps handle asynchronous completions?

+We'll do a deep dive next time.